hysinh/wift/README.md

   ### Technologies and Programs Used
   - GitHub - used to save and store all the files for this website
-  - GitPod and VSCode - was used as the IDE to develop and test the code for this website in both the cloud and locally.
+  - VSCode - was used as the IDE to develop and test the code for this website in both the cloud and locally.
   - Git - provided the version control
   - Heroku - provided the cloud deployment environment shell and Command Line Interface (CLI)
-  - Cloudinary - Use for cloud storage of media files uploaded by the user
   - draw.io - used for flowchart creation
   - W3C HTML validator
   - W3C Jigsaw